 Choosing a Funeral Lei

-The pikake lei is one that has s lovely smell and a beautiful look.
+The pikake lei is one that has a lovely scent and a beautiful look.
 Giving a pikake lei is a sign of friendship and love.
-The puakenikeni lei is another common type that is appreciated for its cute appearance as well as its sweet smell.
-A lei of hibiscus,rosebuds or orchids are also lovely ways to honor the deceased and to tie into the sacred traditions of ancient Hawaiians.
-Any funeral lei that you choose shows how much you care about the deceased as well as those who are attending the service in his or her honor.
+The puakenikeni lei or tuberose lei are another common type that is appreciated for its cute appearance as well as its sweet smell.
+A lei of hibiscus, rosebuds or orchids are also lovely ways to honor the deceased and to tie into the sacred traditions of ancient Hawaiians.
+Any funeral lei you choose shows how much you care about the deceased and those who are attending the service in his or her honor.